Great pubs and cafes near Leeds’ arcades

 Whether you’re after a coffee, a glass of wine or a bite to eat, there are some great places to eat near Leeds' arcades.
 Read on for our recommendations!

-A map showing some great pubs and cafes new Newcastle Quayside The White Swan Simpatico Pizza Olive & Rye Angel Inn Headrow House The White Swan Simpatico Pizza Olive & Rye Angel Inn Headrow House
+A map showing some great pubs and cafes new Newcastle Quayside The White Swan Olive & Rye Angel Inn Headrow House The White Swan Olive & Rye Angel Inn Headrow House

 A dish of pork belly on salad at Olive and Rye.
 Recommended by Treasure Hunt Leeds.